The application for the 2021-2022 White House Fellowship is now open.

-Today, Robert M. Duncan, Chairman of the President’s Commission on White House Fellowships, announced the opening of the application season for the 2020-2021 White House Fellowship year: “This uniquely non-partisan program has a distinguished legacy that reaches back more than half a century, and we hope that Americans with a passion for leadership and public service will take a look at the website, examine the criteria, and consider applying – or urge others to consider applying.”
+Today, the President’s Commission on White House Fellows announced the opening of the application season for the 2021-2022 White House Fellowship year: “This uniquely non-partisan program has a distinguished legacy that reaches back more than half a century, and we hope that Americans with a passion for leadership and public service will take a look at the website, examine the criteria, and consider applying – or urge others to consider applying.”

-Founded in 1964, the President’s Commission on White House Fellowships is the Nation’s premiere program for leadership and public service.
+Founded in 1964, the President’s Commission on White House Fellowships is the Nation’s premier program for leadership and public service.
 The White House Fellowship offers exceptional Americans first-hand experience working at the highest levels of the Federal Government on a strictly non-partisan basis.
-Selected individuals spend a year in Washington, D.C., working as a full-time, paid government employees aiding Cabinet Secretaries, senior White House staff, and other top-ranking government officials.
+Selected individuals spend one year in Washington, D.C., working as a full-time, paid Government employees aiding Cabinet Secretaries, senior White House staff, and other top-ranking Government officials.

 Selection criteria include:

 - A record of remarkable early-career professional achievement.